nelakkiyaselvan/wersel/README.md

 Wersel.io Responsive UI

 ## Description:
-This is a prototypical implementation of responsive product detail page with product list.
+This is a prototypical implementation of responsive search list page.

 ## Table of Contents